rsn-lab/rsn-lab.github.io/index.md

 layout: default
 ---

-**NOTE:** The RSN Lab has recently moved from the University of Minnesota to the University of Texas at Austin [CS](https://www.cs.utexas.edu) and [Texas Robotics](https://robotics.utexas.edu).
+**NOTE:** The RSN Lab is now part of the University of Texas at Austin [Department of Computer Science](https://www.cs.utexas.edu) and [Texas Robotics](https://robotics.utexas.edu).
-This is our new website (currently under construction).
+This new website is currently under construction.
 In addition to the information below, you can visit [Prof. Isler's website](https://www.cs.utexas.edu/~isler/) or the [the former RSN website](https://rsn.umn.edu/) for more information.